luizfelipedasilva678/Base-Converter/README.md

-# Base-Converter
+# Numerical-Base-Converter
-A base converter developed with JavaScript.
+A numerical base converter developed with JavaScript.